-- Cash Investment Policy (see section 12.4) the management of the pension Fund's cash, bank account and investment of surplus cash. - Funding Strategy Statement (see section 9) identifies how the Fund's pension liabilities will be funded in the longer term and addresses solvency - Admissions and Termination Policy (see section 12.3) - details the policy on employer admissions and the methodology that will be used to calculate termination payments and policies applied on cessation from the Fund. - Discretions Policy (see section 12.2) detailing the policy regarding the exercise of certain discretions to assist in the management of the Scheme. - Training Policy (see section 12.1) sets out the policy concerning the training and development of members of all committees and officers responsible for management of the Fund.
+- Cash Investment Policy (see section 12.4) the management of the pension fund cash, bank account and investment of surplus cash. - Funding Strategy Statement (see section 9) - identifies how the Fund's pension liabilities will be funded in the longer term and addresses solvency issues. - Admissions and Termination Policy (see section 12.3) - details the policy on employer admissions and the methodology on cessation from the Fund. - Discretions Policy (see section 12.2) detailing the policy regarding the exercise of certain discretions to assist in the management of the Fund. - Training Policy (see section 12.1) sets out the policy concerning the training and development of members of all committees and officers responsible for management of the Fund. - Policy & Procedure on Reporting breaches of the law (see section 12.5) - sets out the policy and procedures to be followed by persons involved with the Cumbria LGPS in relation to reporting breaches of the law.

-Governance arrangements within the Cumbria LGPS
+7.1.1 Governance arrangements within the Cumbria I GPS

-During 2014/15 the management arrangements of Cumbria LGPS consisted of four elements: Cumbria Pensions Committee (7.1.1.1), Cumbria Investment Sub Group (7.1.1.2), Cumbria Pensions Forum (7.1.1.3) and Advisors and Officers (7.1.1.5).
+During 2015/16 the management arrangements of Cumbria LGPS consisted of five elements: Cumbria Pensions Committee (7.1.1.1), Cumbria Investment Sub Group (7.1.1.2), Cumbria Pensions Forum (7.1.1.3), Cumbria LGPS Local Pension Board (7.1.1.4) and Advisors and Officers (7.1.1.5).